VeeramachaneniKumaraSindhu/VeeramachaneniKumaraSindhu.github.io/_posts/2019-10-31-Summer Practicum-post.md

-Overall, I enjoyed working with my team and I would like to say that this is one of the best project I made it in my summer semester.

-Here is our Final Project Poster
+Overall, I enjoyed working with my team and I would like to say that this is one of the best project I made it in my summer semester and here is our Project "Poster".

 ![Image](https://github.com/VeeramachaneniKumaraSindhu/VeeramachaneniKumaraSindhu.github.io/blob/master/images/Summer_Practicum.PNG?raw=true)